 Highly skilled in regulatory analysis, Andy understands ministerial and government agency perspectives and knows the public policy and regulatory environments intimately.
 With his open, straight-up interpersonal style, he is recognised for always providing free, frank and constructive advice.
 Andy knows how to build and manage successful relationships with government, industry, iwi and other stakeholders.

-He brings a proactive, pragmatic approach, and is valued for his canny, energetic focus on getting things done.
-He is able to see problems and priorities clearly, develop solutions that work, and build the collaborative relationships needed to make the solutions happen.
+Clients value Andy’s canny, energetic focus on getting things done.
+With his proactive, pragmatic approach, he is able to see problems and priorities clearly, develop solutions that work, and build the collaborative relationships needed to make the solutions happen.

 In addition to his parliamentary experience, Andy has led:

-• Investigation into issues identified with the Crown Minerals Act manifesting in a commitment to legislative changes
+An investigation into issues identified with the Crown Minerals Act, leading to legislative changes

 Negotiations for relationship agreements between the Crown and iwi

 The preparation of the New Zealand whole-of-government submission to the Australian Productivity Commission’s review of the Trans-Tasman Mutual Recognition Arrangement

 Complex, multi-criteria regulatory impact analysis on the tariff concessions scheme for residential construction materials.